 Week 6

 Stress and negative emotions can be important smoking triggers.
-They are threats to staying smoke free.
+They are threats to staying smoke-free.

-You think that stress may be a problem for you during your efforts to quit smoking.
+, you think that stress may be a problem for you during your efforts to quit smoking.
 Learning new skills to manage stress will be especially important.

 You say that you tend to smoke when experiencing unpleasant emotions because smoking relaxes you.
 But you wouldn't be imagining things if you noticed that smoking may make you feel better during stress or emotional upset.